Read-The-Question/rtq-review/src/pages/md/questionsonlytopicpapers/topicpapers_tmoney_1.md

 </div>
 <div class='questioncodeblock'>
-<pre class='language-latex'><code class='language-latex'>Six children each had an equal share of a sum of maney.
+<pre class='language-latex'><code class='language-latex'>Six children each had an equal share of a sum of money.
 <emptyline>
 They each received  $\pounds 3.18$ and there was $2 \text{p}$ left over.
 <emptyline>